davimmt/study/resumos/aws-certifications-overview.md

  - SQS does not encrypt messages by default.

  - The canonical name record is changed from the primary database to the standby database, when it goes down.

+ - Using another VPC's NAT Gateway is not supported in AWS, even with VPC peering.

+ - The first four IP addresses and the last IP address in each subnet CIDR block are reserved by AWS.

+ - You can't configure client-side encryption in S3 console.

+ - You can't directly upload files to Glacier through the S3 console.

+ - Lambda Ephemeral Disk /tmp has 512MB limit.

+ - Lambda function policy cannot be edited from the AWS console.
 ---

 ## Main Technologies